Jay2645/Unreal-Polygonal-Map-Gen/README.md

 There's also a number of places to "hook" into the island generation code if you wanted to modify the existing logic of a certain step or add your own implementations.

 As I mentioned, I tried to keep this port pretty close to the original.
 I've added a couple things for convenience, such as actual mesh generation as well as a data structure to keep track of rivers (`URiver`).
 However, while the rivers are placed, they do not get rendered and the underlying mesh is still the same -- you'll have to either roll your own option or look at [that downstream fork I mentioned earlier](https://github.com/Jay2645/IslandGenerator).

+Speaking of mesh generation; it's not perfect -- it does its best to match each triangle to an individual biome for the purposes of assigning materials, but it comes out a bit jagged.

 # Credits